-Web-based registries like Honeyfund enable you to donate a percentage or amount given to you by guests and well-wishers to a charitable cause of your choice.
+Charitable registries like Honeyfund and Blueprint Registry enable you to donate a percentage or amount given to you by guests and well-wishers to a charitable cause of your choice.
 Additionally, you can consider registering for items you intend to donate.
 Just be certain to label the items as such so guests know exactly what they’re gifting and why.

 Volunteering on Vacation

 Consider spending a portion of your honeymoon helping others.
-Whether through Habitat for Humanity or local organizations, there are numerous ways find a volunteer opportunity while abroad.
+Whether through Habitat for Humanity or local organizations, there are numerous ways to find volunteer opportunities while abroad.
 Although you certainly need some rest and relaxation after the wedding, helping others while basking in your newlywed glow will be an incredible feeling.

 For a truly altruistic experience, consider donating your wedding gown, bridesmaids' dresses, accessories, and more.
 If you truly don’t have a need to hold on to these (or fear they will spend the rest of your life in the back of your closet), there are tons of brides out there in need of wedding-day attire.
 What a beautiful feeling to know that something that brought you so much joy and happiness on your big day can be shared with others to make their own memories!